Frenchie, Paris — 4 months ago

 Tasted blind.
 From magnum.
 Medium gold color, leesy nose.
 Notes of citrus, almond paste, mint, grapefruit and some ginger.
 Rich and glycerol in the mouth.
 Lots of acidity.
 We're all over the map on deciphering what this is.
 But we circle back to Burgundy and my guess is 89 Bonneau du Martray Corton Charlie.
 This wine tonight certainly benefited from aging in the magnum format... we're all amazed at the freshness and quality this 92 still had. — 2 years ago

 Quite light in colour, light crimson - transparent.
 Sweet red fruits - strawberry and raspberry, savoury overtones.
 Possibly the lightest table wine Grenache I’ve ever had.
 When you compare this to Rayas or Bonneau Celestins you realise what a chameleon Grenache can be.
 Serrat is the personal side project of Yabby Lake winemaker, Tom Carson.
 Only 580 bottles produced.
-See previous Delectable note in August 2022. — 6 months ago
+See previous Delectable note in August 2022.
+Had the last bottle on 4th July 2025.
+Notes as previous.
+A bit more meh this time. — a year ago

 Lee Pitofsky